Bleeding Kansas in Context

 Abolitionists generally viewed the Compromise of 1850 as a failure since it fell short of banning slavery in the new territory, but the general attitude at the time was that this approach may solve the problem once and for all.
 Returning this complicated, moral issue to the states seemed like the right thing to do, as it basically excused most people from ever having to really think about it.

-That the Compromise of 1850 was able to do this is important, because before it was reached, Southern states were starting to grumble, and begin discussing the possibility of seceding from the Union.
+That the Compromise of 1850 was able to do this is important, because before it was reached, Southern slave states were starting to grumble, and begin discussing the possibility of seceding from the Union.
 Meaning leaving the United States, and creating their own nation.

 Tensions cooled after the compromise and secession didn’t actually occur until 1861, but that this rhetoric was being thrown around shows how delicate peace was in 1850.

 Over the next few years, the issue went dormant, but the death of Henry Clay — known as the Great Compromiser — as well as that of Daniel Webster, shrank the size of the caucus in Congress willing to work across sectional lines.
 This set the stage for more intense battles in Congress, and as was the case with Bleeding Kansas, real battles fought with real guns.

 As a result, the Compromise of 1850 did not, as many had hoped it would solve the slavery question.
 It merely delayed the conflict another decade, allowing anger to bubble and the appetite for the civil war to grow.

 The Kansas-Nebraska Act: Entrenching Popular Sovereignty and Inspiring Violence

 Although neither the North nor the South were particularly pleased with the Compromise of 1850 (didn’t their mothers tell them that in a compromise no one really wins?), most seemed prepared to accept the concept of popular sovereignty, calming tensions for a time.